anycloud-inc/flutter_twitter_login_v2/README.md

 ### Supporting the new Android plugins APIs

-If you flutter created your project prior to version 1.12, you need to make sure to update your project in order to use the new Java Embedding API.
+If you created your project with a version prior to 1.12, you will need to update your project to use the new Java Embedding API.
-Make use you have flutter_embedding v2 enabled.
+Make sure flutter_embedding v2 is enabled.
 Add the following code on the manifest file inside <application> tag to enable embedding.
 Flutter wiki: [Upgrading pre 1.12 Android projects.](https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects)

 ```xml